atecon/PanelTools/src/PanelTools_help.md

 ## Returns

 Series with cumulated sum for each cross-sectional unit.
-NAs are replaced by zero before cumulation.
+NAs are replaced by zero before cumulation for each unit.

+**Note:** In contrast, gretl's built-in `cum()` function stops computing cumulated values for a unit if the series has NAs between observations.

 ```